Skip to main content

 Will my child’s school be participating?

-All Montgomery County Public Schools will have indoor air quality sensors for upcoming school year and moving forward.
+All Montgomery County Public Schools will have indoor air quality sensors for the upcoming school year and moving forward.
 Installation has been completed at all existing schools.
 Spaces that have been newly constructed or renovated for Fall 2023 occupancy will have sensors installed by the end of December 2023.

 Who and what is Attune?